filipeamoreira/filipemoreira.com/source/about/index.markdown

 My name is Filipe Moreira and I'm a freelance web and mobile developer currently focusing on Ruby on Rails and Javascript applications.

 I also contribute to open source projects.
-Check my humble [Ruby on Rails contributions page](http://contributors.rubyonrails.org/contributors/filipe-moreira/commits) and my [Github profile](https://github.com/filipeamoreira) for more details.
+Check my [Github profile](https://github.com/filipeamoreira) for more details.

 I consider myself a full stack developer being able to work both on the frontend and well as the backend.
 My currently tools of the trade are: